 I know all this might make it sound like yogurt is very easy to get sick from.
 And you might wonder if it’s even worth it.
 Don’t worry too much.

-As long as you keep it in the fridge for the most part, and eat it within the given expiration date, you’re in good shape for a healthful, tasty snack!
+As long as you keep it in the fridge for the most part, and eat it within the given expiration date, you’re in good shape for a healthy, tasty snack!
 I love eating yogurt, especially with granola and fruit for breakfast.
+(Though sometimes I crave a good pancake or egg muffins)

 Now you know some rules for when to throw it out and buy yourself a new carton.
-In this case, better safe than sorry is definitely the way to go.
+In this case, it’s better to be safe than sorry.